What Not to Do After a Car Accident

 Admitting Blame

-After an accident, you will need to make a report with the police and you’ll need to talk with the insurance company.
+You will need to make a report with the police and you’ll need to talk with the insurance company.
 For your own best interest, you need to make sure you do not admit blame for the accident.
 Admitting blame can keep you from receiving compensation from the insurance.
 This means you may not receive coverage for any injuries, damages, or lost wages due to injuries.
 It can be difficult to gauge the extent of your injuries or damages to your vehicle in the moment.
 You don’t want to underestimate them, admit blame, and then be left without a way to cover them.
 Whenever you make a report, to the police or the insurance company, make sure you use objective facts to explain what happened.

 Failing to Report the Accident